Book an open event

 An enterprising student experience

 ‘My studies at Herts have helped me in my entrepreneurial journey.
 I studied MSc Psychology and the subject made me think deeply about human nature, the mind and what is important to people.
 My current business is people focussed so understanding the fundamentals of psychology really helped me with developing ideas for my business.
 I also really enjoyed meeting and interacting with lots of new people on my course.’

 ‘My advice to other enterprising students would be to say yes to new opportunities!’

 Graduate Basis for Chartered Membership (GBC) with the British Psychological Society.

 About the course

-The Masters in Psychology at the University of Hertfordshire is for people who have degrees in other subjects, but who wish to obtain Graduate Basis for Chartered Membership (GBC) [formerly known as Graduate Basis for Registration (GBR) with the British Psychological Society, which is the first necessary step towards becoming a professional psychologist.
+The Masters in Psychology at the University of Hertfordshire is typically for individuals who have degrees in other (non-psychology) subjects, but who wish to obtain Graduate Basis for Chartered Membership (GBC) British Psychological Society.
+On successfully completing the course, you will:

 - Have demonstrated sufficient knowledge of psychological theories and literature to be eligible for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society;

 - Have developed a more detailed knowledge of the literature, theories, and issues relevant to your career ambitions;

 - Be able to design, carry out, and evaluate psychological research using a variety of methodologies, including the ability to conduct an advanced research project;